jhwang73/Generations/README.md

 ## Acknowledgments

 Generations was inspired by my personal project [shoot-4-teams](https://github.com/jhwang73/shoot-4-teams).
+Generations was also inspired by a course taught by Stephen Wong at Rice University.

 Check out the website link above for a demo & more information about this project!